sim1984/phpfbexample/readme.md

-# Пример Web приложения с использованием фреймворка Laravel и СУБД Firebird
+# Examlpe of Web Applications with PHP and Firebird